CleverCloud/documentation/content/doc/administrate/ssl.md

 | ✅   The line feed (LF) characters at the end |
 | ✅   The certificate chain include your certificate together with all the intermediary CA certificates that signed it, in that order |

-## Sending Certificates Manually <span class="bg-red-100 border-red-200 not-prose inline-flex items-center px-2 py-1 text-xs text-red-900 dark:border-red-200/30 dark:bg-red-900/30 dark:text-red-200 border transition-all ease-in duration-200">(not recommended)</span>
+## Sending Certificates Manually

+{{< callout emoji="👎" >}}
+You should be aware that sending certificates manually is **NOT RECOMMENDED**.
+Prefer another method, such as the certificate generation integrated into *Let's Encrypt*, or using our certificate [upload tool ↗](https://api.clever-cloud.com/v2/certificates/new).
+If you have no other choice, then do not send these files by a means that is not secure.
+The integrity of your certificate will no longer be guaranteed.
+{{< /callout >}}

 In the event that you request the installation of a certificate by the support team, this operation will be charged on a one-off basis for each request.
 Please contact us for installation rates.

-{{< callout type="error" >}}
-Don't send any of these files via an unsecure way.
-The integrity of your certificate may not be guaranteed.
-{{< /callout >}}

 ### Sharing Certificates via Keybase